kbroughton/azure_cis_scanner/README.md

 ## Constraints

-An attempt was made to convert to json everywhere, but the current raw/filtered data used key tuples - eg (resource_group, server, database) - which only supported in yaml.
+An attempt was made to convert to json everywhere, but the current raw/filtered data used key tuples - eg (resource_group, server, database) - which are only supported in yaml.
 An attempt to use safe_yaml was made, but the tuples caused errors.
-The intention is to have `raw` data pulled as infrequently as possible from the cloud API, stored as close as possible to the delivered format.
+The intention is to have `raw` data pulled as infrequently as possible from the cloud API, and stored as close as possible to the delivered format.
 We may switch from tuple to nested dict in the future.

 ## Roadmap

-* Further development of automation for deployment of an insecure test environment.
+* ~~Further development of automation for deployment of an insecure test environment.~~
 * Add to remediation scripts in the `remediations` folder to automatically resolve many simple "switch on" issues.
 * Use the python sdk instead of bash.
 * Wrap the flask project with praetorian-flask for security.
 Only run on a local network until this is complete.
 * Remove manual steps by generating minimal_tester_role.json with correct subscriptions/resource_group paths.
 * The container is currently a base of pshchelo/alpine-jupyter-sci-py3 with microsoft/azure-cli Dockerfile layered on top.
 * Replace the pshchelo base with a more official (nbgallery or jupyter) docker image and tune the image in the future.
-* Add git hooks to automatically remove cell output of azure_cis_scanner.ipynb to avoid checking in sensitive info
+* ~~Add git hooks to automatically remove cell output of azure_cis_scanner.ipynb to avoid checking in sensitive info~~

 ## Contributing
 az_scanner uses the python-azure-sdk.
 There are a few limitations compared to the azure cli.